-Overlap profit and overlap relief - overlap profits arise when basis periods overlap so that the same profits are taxable in 2 different tax years.
+Overlap profit and overlap relief - overlap profits arose when basis periods overlapped so that the same profits were taxable in 2 different tax years.
 Overlap relief deducts the overlap profits in a later tax year so that over the life of the business you do not pay tax on more profits than are earned.
+2023 to 2024 is the final year to use any overlap relief due to basis period reform.